Wintermute0110/retroarch-install/README.md

 ### Does Retroarch 1.7.7 works on Debian using RGUI and no xorg.conf?

 Interesting: in Debian, if file `xorg.conf` does not exist then Xorg uses the `modesetting` driver.
-The list of drivers in the system is in the directory `/usr/lib/xorg/modules/drivers/`.
+The list of drivers installed in the system is in the directory `/usr/lib/xorg/modules/drivers/`.
 ```
 user $ cat /var/log/Xorg.0.log | grep modeset
 [  3222.762] (==) Matched modesetting as autoconfigured driver 0